Couchbase-Ecosystem/cbl-ionic-docs/docs/databases.md

 Couchbase Lite's API provides the Database.performMaintenance method.
 The available maintenance operations, including compact are as shown in the enum MaintenanceType to accomplish this.

 This is a resource intensive operation and is not performed automatically.
 It should be run on-demand using the API.
-If in doubt, consult Couchbase support.
+For questions or issues, please visit the [Couchbase Forums](https://www.couchbase.com/forums/) where you can ask for help and discuss with the community.

 ## Command Line Tool